You probably have heard about the link attribute (NOT tag!) called “nofollow” by now.

 They don’t mean much though unless you consider what they really mean.

-It’s Actually rel=”SEO” – not What it Says
+It’s actually rel=”SEO” – not what it says

 As someone who has practiced the often misunderstood art of SEO I got used to reading between the lines.